hapztron/VRML-Slideshow/README.md

 1. Prepare your XML file.
 This file is contain Duration time for each slide, Title of VRML Scene, Author of that file and URL link to VRML scene.

-Create or contain this XML file in "data" folder.
+Create XML file in "data" folder.

 Example: